 The timing (late local morning) matches the diurnal cycle of the winds and thermal low.

-Later in the day convection developed over the four-border area of Syria-Iraq-Iran-Turkey that sent a bluish-coloured haboob (see Figure 2) eastward into the primary dust cloud.
+Later in the day convection developed over the four-border area of Syria-Iraq-Iran-Turkey that sent a blue-coloured haboob (see Figure 2) eastward into the primary dust cloud.

 This merged dust then invaded a large area south west of its origin.

 In the Meteosat-10 Dust RGB animated gif, Figure 2, the huge dust cloud (pink area) can be clearly seen moving southwest across the area.

 Even four days later it was continuing to affect the region.
 The Meteosat-10 Dust RGB animation shows the dust cloud from its formation on 6 September, 06:00 UTC, to 10 September 06:00 UTC, when it was less dense, but still covering many areas.

 To detect the low-level dust over the sea, the solar images really help.
 The dust can be seen well in solar bands and the related Natural Colour RGB (Figure 3).